rjhansen/rpass/docs/README.md

 six bits with no padding.
 Padding could upset our entropy guarantee, which is why the buffer is sized how it is.

-We begin generating a password by applying whatever must-include directives are in effect.
 Once those are dealt with we walk down our 16,384 random glyphs.
 For each glyph we check if it meets must-exclude directives: if it’s acceptable it gets added to the password.
 If at any step we run out of random glyphs, we generate another set of 16,384 and continue.